 Create a blend to remove the jump and transition between the two poses.
 Adjust the size of the clips, the Blend Area, the Clip In, and the shape of each Blend Curve to create a transition between the two poses.
 For example, in the transition between the Idle clip and the Run_Left clip, the Idle clip was resized to 36 frames and the Run_Left clip was repositioned to start at frame 25.
 The rest of the clip properties are unchanged from their default values.

 As the Idle clip transitions to the Run_Left clip, the blend removes the obvious jump between poses.
 The transition between most body parts appears natural, however in this example, the blend between the different positions of the foot results in an unnatural foot slide.

 To reduce foot sliding, manually adjust the offset of an Animation clip so that the position of the foot changes less drastically.
 To manually adjust the offset, select the Animation clip in the Timeline window.
 In the Inspector window, expand Animation Playable Asset.

 The rotation and position Clip Transform Offsets are not zero because performing Match Offsets to Previous Clip already set these values to match the root (hips) of the humanoid at the end of the previous Animation clip.

 Under Clip Transform Offsets, enable the Move tool.
 The Move Gizmo appears in the Scene view, at the root of the Animation clip.

 Use one of the following methods to manually adjust the offset position of the Animation clip:

-See in Glossary view, drag the Move Gizmo.
+In the Scene view, drag the Move Gizmo.

 In the Inspector window, under Clip Transform Offsets, change the value of the appropriate Position property.